 Clarksville students are expected to be good neighbors while walking to and from school.
-Students should use sidewalks wherever possible, not cut across yards, and respect private property by not littering or loitering before or after school.
-This would also hold true if a bus stop is in the yard of a neighbor.
+Students should use Student Handbook - page 18 sidewalks wherever possible, not cut across yards, and respect private property by not littering or loitering before or after school.
+This would also hold true if a bus stop is in a neighbor's yard.